the-low-res-artist/rpgforge.docs/src/place_tiles.md

 ---
 ## How to draw

-Start by select the the pen tool.
+Start by select the pen tool.

 ![select_pen.png](./../media/place_tiles/select_pen.png)